 No. Our guides use the architecture and landmarks as the backdrop for the historical accounts they share on their tours.
 Many docents are working professionals who volunteer their time to lead these tours.
 Their professions include education, architecture, engineering, research, law, media, medicine, government, business, and management.

 What the Boston By Foot docents have in common is their extensive portfolio of knowledge about the city and its history that form the basis for these guided walks.
 We don't rely on props, role playing or other gimmicks.
 People are often surprised to find out what their guide actually does for a living after experiencing a Boston By Foot tour.

 No, you do not need to buy tickets in advance; tickets can be purchased from your guide at the time of the tour.
 If you choose to purchase tickets at the time of the tour, please plan to arrive early and be prepared to pay in cash.

 We offer one scheduled children's tour during our May through October season.
 Boston By Little Feet is for children ages 6-12.
 This one-hour tour features sites in the downtown section of the Freedom Trail.

 An additional selection of youth-oriented tours may be arranged for private groups throughout the year.

-Scheduled tours open to the general public range in price from $8 to $15.
 To find out the price for a particular tour, along with the times the tour is offered, bring up the tour page by clicking on the tour name as it appears in the calendar or other listings.